 One more little tip that I just learned!
 It’s daffodil season here right now so this is particularly good timing for this one.
 Did you know that daffodils have a chemical in them that makes other flowers go bad more quickly?
 I’ve never had the chance to learn this because I’ve always just displayed daffodils on their own in a vase, but it’s true!
 So definitely keep the daffodils to their own container when you’re arranging flowers.

-What other tips have you learned to keep your flower arrangements looking better for longer?
+What other tips have you learned to make cut flowers last longer?

 MORE IDEAS LIKE THIS